 1950

-Steelworkers negotiated a 40-hour workweek.
-The two first plants were Stelco in Hamilton and Algoma in Sault Ste.
-Marie.
-Steelworker activists throughout Canada used the victory as a new baseline to define the work week in contracts in every sector.
-A 40-hour workweek later became standard for all workers because of the widespread success of the labour movement
+Steelworkers negotiate a 40-hour workweek.
+The two first plants are Stelco in Hamilton and Algoma in Sault Ste.
+Marie, Ont.
+Steelworker activists throughout Canada use the victory as a new baseline to define the work week in contracts in every sector.
+A 40-hour workweek later becomes standard for all workers because of the widespread success of the labour movement

 1957-1966

-The long struggle to establish the Steelworkers as the union for miners at the Noranda-owned Gaspe Copper Mine in Murdochville, Quebec.
-A seven-month strike in 1957 for union recognition was one of the pivotal labour struggles in the province and set the stage for the ‘Quiet Revolution’.
-It took another nine years after the ’57 strike for the union to be certified.
-The mine and smelter were closed by 2002, effectively turning Murdochville into a ghost town.
+A long struggle establishes the Steelworkers as the union for miners at the Noranda-owned Gaspé Copper Mine in Murdochville, Que.
+A seven-month strike in 1957 for union recognition is one of the pivotal labour struggles in the province and sets the stage for the ‘Quiet Revolution.’
+It takes another nine years after the ’57 strike for the union to be certified.
+The mine and smelter are closed by 2002, effectively turning Murdochville into a ghost town.

 1961